datea/datea-api/README.md

 ##Installation

 1. Service dependencies
-Datea needs the following services: django, postgres 2.x with postgis, memcached, rabbitmq, apache solr 4.x.
+Datea needs the following services: django (and dependencies: check the datea_api/requirements/requirements.txt file if you'd like to know the details), postgres 2.x with postgis, memcached, rabbitmq, apache solr 4.x.
 On a production environment, Datea will run with gunicorn and a server like nginx.

 On a Debian/Ubuntu machine it means something like: apt-get install postgresql-server postgresql-client postgis memcached rabbitmq python-pip